gleam-lang/gleam/notes/talk.md

 A function block is a pair of curly braces around one or more function clauses.

-Later I imagine there would also be other function block contents, such as docstrings or unit tests, this is why I've used a record for the block.
+Later I imagine there would also be other function block contents, such as docstrings or unit tests, this is why there is a record for the block, rather than a list of clauses.

 ```ruby
 def (stack) { (:ok, hd(stack)) }